This course is only available for students in the BA International Studies.

-This course aims at the A1 level of the Common European Framework of Reference (CEFR).
+This course aims at the A1 level of the Common European Framework.

-Writing: Learners will be able to write short texts on familiar topics in Persian.
+• Writing: Learners will be able to write short notes in Persian script on familiar topics.

 The timetable is available on the BA International Studies website.

 Three two hour tutorials every week

 Attending lectures and tutorials is compulsory.
 If you are not able to attend a lecture or a tutorial, please inform the tutor of the course.
 Being absent without notification can result in a lower grade or exclusion from the final exam or essay.